moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 ---------------
 If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

-You can test the jogger with this `Gazebo simulator <https://github.com/UTNuclearRoboticsPublic/motoman_project>`_.
+You can test the jogger with a `Gazebo simulation <https://github.com/UTNuclearRoboticsPublic/motoman_project>`_.
 Gazebo is necessary because it provides ros\_control controllers.
-Clone the repo into your catkin workspace.
 Install dependencies:

 .. code-block:: bash

     sudo apt install ros-melodic-control* ros-melodic-gazebo-ros-control* ros-melodic-joint-state-controller ros-melodic-position-controllers ros-melodic-joint-trajectory-controller

+    Clone the repo into the same catkin workspace from `Getting Started`.
 Then build the workspace with ``catkin build`` and re-source your setup files (e.g. ``source ~/catkin_ws/devel/setup.bash``).

 Launch the Gazebo simulation: